-Your Camper Health Form, Camper Profile Form, and the Authorization/Consent Information Form are digital.
 Parents should complete these camper forms by using our secure online registration system.
 This information can be recorded at the time of registration, or any time prior to the beginning of your camper's session.
 In future years, you will simply need to update any health changes from the previous year.
-Parents without online access will continue to be able to complete camp registration, health, and profile information on the paper forms provided.
-A physical exam by an appropriately licensed healthcare provider is not required to attend Camp Wesley Woods as determined by the Holston Conference CRM.
+Parents without online access will continue to be able to complete camp registration and all forms over the phone by calling the camp office at (865) 448-2246.
+A physical exam by an appropriately licensed healthcare provider is not required to attend Camp Wesley Woods as assessed and determined by the Holston Conference CRM.